caymansimpson/reuniclusVGC/README.md

 # reuniclusVGC
-Bots to play VGC.
+Bots to play VGC; random and DQN player created; this project is abandoned for Elite Furret AI.
 Here are my initial notes from readings:

 ### Rules of Pokemon that make it hard:
 1. You and opponent make turns simultaneously